CSLangtonSoc/website/resources.md

 Further reading on CS.

 - [Computer Science Unplugged](https://www.csunplugged.org/) - A CS curriculum designed for pre-uni students
-- [CS4FN](http://www.cs4fn.org/) - magazine about CS aimed at students
+- [CS4FN](http://www.cs4fn.org/) - Magazine about CS aimed at students.
-- [Making sense of AI](https://atozofai.withgoogle.com/intl/en-US/) - a simple A-Z guide to help explain AI, how it works and its impacts on the world.
+- [Making sense of AI](https://atozofai.withgoogle.com/intl/en-US/) - A simple A-Z guide to help explain AI, how it works and its impacts on the world.
-- [The A-Z of AI, Computational Thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf) - represents a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use.
+- [The A-Z of AI, Computational Thinking](https://www.cs.cmu.edu/~15110-s13/Wing06-ct.pdf) - Represents a universally applicable attitude and skill set everyone, not just computer scientists, would be eager to learn and use.